jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Using Majic to Filter the Rules

-Despite our problems with our current philosophy, society always needs one philosophy that reigns above the rest.
-We use a ruling philosophy to create the ground rules that glue us all together.
-Without a ruling philosophy, there would be no player god.
-The game of civilization would be a story of chaos.
+Darth Blockbuster write rules to keep the tools he commands, and therefore himself, as society's levers of power.
+Bank mainframes, claim processing systems, university lectures halls are examples of Industrial Age tools being guarded by the Death Star of dense corporate terms of service policies, elitist academic guidelines, and every changing city zoning by-laws.

-Darth Blockbuster uses the Industrial Ages ruling philosophy to write rules to keep the tools he commands, and therefore himself, in power.
-Corporate manuals, university "academic standard" guidelines, social justice blogs are among the pages of his Death Star that's getting in the way of the people majically bonding with Internet Age tools.
 But how can a regular person pinpoint a rulebook as a Death Star?
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
 Instead, he says he's the prince or the executive, an earl, or a consultant.
 Are these people genuine authority figures in society, or antagonists protecting their paychecks?

 It's essential to filter out the good from the bad rules throughout our everyday lives.
 It takes practice, and it demands cultivating our integrity and inner truths.
 Yet it's a struggle that's been taking place for centuries.
 As an example, you needn't look further than this story of a Maryland farm boy named Frederick, who was born approximately two centuries ago.